ArmitaFN/free-coding/project2/note.md

 I:
 at first, we can choose a folder to organized
 II:
+extension mapping
+III:
 figure what sort of file it is:
 mp3 = musics,
 mp4 = videos,
 pdf = files,
 png/jpg = images
-III:
+IV:
 move or copy the file
-IV:
+V:
 handle the duplicates
-V:
+VI:
 also have options to organize by date, name, recursively, size
-VI:
+VII:
 can undo the action and dry run mode